FutureMermaidSniffer/flexxy/AI_PROMPT_TEMPLATES.md

-# AI Prompt Templates for CSS Maintainability
+## Templates for CSS Maintainability

 ## Template 1: Before Adding New Styles